Ajax-Light/lfx-risv-optimization/README.md

    program has comments describing the intended optimization(s).

 2. `test` contains C code exercising the above binaries.
-Run `make all` from this directory to run all tests and see their output.
+Run `make all` from this directory to compile all tests and run `make run` to see their output.